labarlab-emorep/func_model/README.md

     1. Execute `3dDeconvolve` command to generate `3dREMLfit` command
     1. Build a noise estimation file from WM signal
     1. Execute `3dREMLfit`
-1. Upload data to Keoki and clean up
+1. Upload data to the lab data server and clean up

 Modeled output is organized in the derivatives sub-directory 'model_afni':